mknichel/javascript-errors/README.md

   global code@http://mknichel.github.io/javascript-errors/throw-error-basic.html:12:13
 ```

 The same basic information is there, but the format is different.
 Also note that in the Safari example, aside from the format being different than Chrome, the column numbers are different than both Chrome and Firefox.
-These minor differences will come into play later when the server needs to parse the stack trace for reported errors.
+The column numbers also can deviate more in different error situations - for example in the code `(function namedFunction() { throwError(); })();`, Chrome will report the column for the `throwError()` function call while IE11 reports the column number as the start of the string.
+These differences will come back into play later when the server needs to parse the stack trace for reported errors and deobfuscate obfuscated stack traces.

 See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/Stack for more information on the stack property of errors.

 #### Naming anonymous functions

-By default, anonymous functions have no name and appear as "anonymous" in the function names in the stack trace.
+By default, anonymous functions have no name and either appear as empty string or "Anonymous function" in the function names in the stack trace (depending on the browser).
 To improve debugging, you can name all stack traces:

 ```javascript
 setTimeout(function nameOfTheAnonymousFunction() { ... }, 0);